aplteam/MarkAPL/Files/MarkAPL.md

 * When any of the characters, like `*`, is surrounded by spaces they have no effect.
 Therefore this: ` * not italic * ` survives verbatim:  * not italic *

-* You cannot spread it over several lines: it would then not be interpreted as in-line mar-kup, therefore
+* You cannot spread it over several lines: it would then not be interpreted as inline mar-kup, therefore

   ```
   _